On this page

-- Think about your topic and
+- Think about your topic

 - Look for background information (encyclopedias, handbooks, introductory texts).

-- Formulate a research question
+- Formulate research question(s)

 - Brainstorm about keywords for each concept for your topic

-- Create a search strategy before entering words into the search engine(s)
+- Create a "search strategy" before entering words into the search engine(s)

-What is the effect of the Anti-terrorism Act and how is it used for national security?
+Formulate a question, such as: What is the effect of the Anti-terrorism Act and how is it used for national security?

 Brainstorm about your question.